gavinyork/zephyr3d/doc/markdown/scene.graphnode.getsortdistance.md

 ## GraphNode.getSortDistance() method

-Gets the distance for object sorting
+Computes the distance used for sorting (e.g., transparent draw order).

 **Signature:**